 The payment goes through Amazon Payment via the United Arab Emirates (like India paying its russian oil via Dubai-based traders) or via lianlian payment.
 It seems to depend.
 The emirati dirham is pegged to the US Dollar so the price should be stable.

-Here is a step-by-step guide on how to apply online for the Russian e-visa in 2024.
-This guide includes tips to overcome potential problems.
+Here is a step-by-step guide on how to apply online for the Russian e-Visa in 2025.
+This guide includes mytips to overcome potential problems.

 Disclaimer : some of the questions might blow your mind but, hey, “this is Russia” (the answer to all the ‘whys’ in that country).